erigontech/erigon/turbo/app/README.md

 The uploader uses rclone to send seedable (100K or 500K blocks) to a remote storage location specified in the rclone config file.

-The **uploader** is configured to avoid excessaive disk usages by doing the following:
+The **uploader** is configured to minimize disk usage by doing the following:

 * It removes snapshots once they are loaded
 * It agressively prunes the database once entites are transferred to snapshots